-Percentage of the court actions initiated which resulted in eviction (0%) and the reasons for eviction (none)
+Percentage of the court actions initiated which resulted in eviction (0%) and the reasons for eviction (none) Where does this figure come from?

-This figure is reported annually to the Scottish Housing Regulator and reported guarterly to our Management Committee.
-Please note due to the Pandemic restrictions, no evictions were carried out during the year.
+This figure is reported annually to the Scottish Housing Regulator and reported quarterly to our Management Committee.
+Why is it important?

 If all other enforcement and support avenues have been pursued and have failed, this is the only action available to us in order to limit the negative impact on rental income and ensure that we can keep the rent we charge as low as possible.
+How can we improve?